R J Cooper DFC - Jack Cooper

 Sadly, Jack didn’t get to see the full extent of the North Africa Campaign’s successes in 1941.
 There was a lot more to come in the Campaign, including the subsequent loss of Tobruk before the final Allied victory at El Alamein; but the Wellington night raids during 1941 were crucial to the early Allied advances and victories, including breaking the Axis siege of Tobruk.

-Jack earned the award of Distinguished Flying Cross (DFC).
+Jack was awarded the Distinguished Flying Cross (DFC).
 According to British Government guidelines, the DFC is awarded “in recognition of exemplary gallantry during active operations against the enemy in the air.”

 The Distinguished Flying Cross is awarded as one or other of two 'types' – Immediate, i.e. for a specific act of gallantry; or non-immediate, for a period of exemplary performance.
 Jack’s fell into the latter category.
 Even though the citation mentions a particular incident, it’s clear that the award reflects a sustained high standard of “exemplary gallantry” over more than a year of operations “against the enemy in the air.”

 The award wasn’t gazetted until 16 March 1943.
 The gazette entry announced the DFC was awarded “with effect from 28th October 1941.”
-The back-dating of the award was a technique to step around the technicality that the DFC, as with most awards, at that time, could not be granted posthumously.
+The back-dating of the award would seem to have been a technique to step around the technicality that the DFC, as with most awards, at that time, could not be granted posthumously.

-The citation was truncated to the words below (omitting identification of squadron, number of operational sorties and hours, and location of the base).
-In one respect, the scope is broadened implicitly by including his time in No.11 OTU.
+The citation was truncated to the words below (omitting squadron number, number of operational sorties and hours, and location of the base).
+In one respect, the scope is broadened by implicitly including time in No.11 OTU (he wasn’t posted to 23rd Squadron until the end of October 1940)..

 Jack’s parents saw four of their sons go off to the Second World War.
 Jack was the youngest of them.
 He was the only one who didn’t come home.
 The recognition given to him by the Distinguished Flying Cross was to be a treasured memory of him.
 His father received the award from the Governor General at Admiralty House in Sydney on 16 June 1944.
 His mother displayed the award on her dressing table where she looked at it every day for 39 years until she died in 1983 aged 98.

-There has never been any trace of Jack’s plane or any of its crew.
-So there is no grave to mark his or his crew’s last resting place.
-It’s somewhere in the Mediterranean Sea off the coast from Derna.
+There has never been any trace of Jack’s plane or any of his crew.
+There is no grave to mark his or his crew’s last resting place.
+It’s somewhere in the Mediterranean Sea off the Libyan coast from Derna.

 The Alamein Memorial, which is a Commonwealth War Graves Commission war memorial, was constructed to provide a permanent commemoration to those missing in action in The Desert War and adjacent geographical locations.
 The memorial is part of the El Alamein War Cemetery at El Alamein in Egypt.